moderndatacompany/dataos.info/docs/resources/lens/exploration_of_lens_using_python.md

 Create the payload for the POST request.
 This payload is a JSON object containing the query parameters, such as measures, dimensions, segments, filters, time dimensions, limit, and response format.

 Choose the dimensions and measures from the Explorer Studio in the Data Product Hub tab and click on the 'Integration' button to generate a payload and paste them below.
-To know more about Payload click [here](/resources/lens/working_with_payload/)

 ```python
 payload = json.dumps({